 Given an $m \times n$ matrix A (where m is not necessarily equal to n), we can perform a series of elementary row operations by multiplication on the left by a series of elementary matrices (of the three types introduced in Section 1 above).
-By an appropriate set of steps, one can always reduce A into what is called reduced row echelon form.
+By an appropriate set of steps, one can always reduce A into what is called reduced row echelon form (see the Appendix for the definition of the related row echelon form).
 A matrix that is in reduced row echelon form possesses the following properties:

-- 1. All zero rows^{} appear in the bottom position of the matrix.
-That is, no non-zero row can appear below a row of zeros. - 2.
-Reading from left to right, the first non-zero element in a non-zero row^{\dagger} is a 1, which we shall call the leading 1. - 3.
+- 1. All zero rows appear in the bottom position of the matrix.
+That is, no nonzero row can appear below a row of zeros. - 2.
+Reading from left to right, the first nonzero element in a nonzero row^{\dagger} is a 1, which we shall call the leading 1. - 3.
 For j = 2, 3, 4, ..., n, the leading 1 in row j (if it exists) appears to the right of the leading 1 in row j 1. - 4.
 Any column that contains a leading 1 has all other elements in that column equal to zero.

 ^{}A zero row is defined to be a row of a matrix where all elements of the row are equal to zero.
-If at least one element of a row is non-zero, we call that row a non-zero row.
+If at least one element of a row is nonzero, we call that row a nonzero row.

-[†]In modern books on matrices and linear algebra, the first non-zero element in a non-zero row is called the pivot.
+$^{^{\}dagger}$ In modern books on matrices and linear algebra, the first nonzero element in a nonzero row is called the pivot.
 This nomenclature will not be employed further in these notes.